-■ Entry standards
+Entry standards

-It is assumed that those attending this course will be serving seafarers or other shipboard personnel and are likely to have designated security duties in connection with the Ship Security Plan.
+It is assumed that those attending this course will be serving seafarers and that they are likely to be designated as Ship Security Officer.
+However, no specific entry requirements are contemplated.

-Course certificate, diploma or document
+■ Course certificate, diploma or document

-Documentary evidence should be issued to those who have successfully completed this course indicating that the holder has completed training for "Security Awareness Training for Seafarers with Designated Security Duties" based on this model course.
+Documentary evidence should be issued to those who have successfully completed this course indicating that the holder has completed training as "Ship Security Officer" based on this model course.